merrickg/IndividualProject/README.md

-This is the experiment for my final year individual project investigate how colour influences short term memory.
+This is the experiment for my final year individual project investigation into how colour influences short term memory.

 If you have any questions about the experiment/code please feel free to ask.